x5gtrn/hashnode-daisuke.masuda.tokyo/cmhoxt1v2000402jw3smie5ex.md

 ### The Core Workflow

-The development cycle is dramatically accelerated:
+The development cycle is dramatically speeded up:

 1. **Prompt**: Describe your idea in natural language